-A new working paper from the National Bureau of Economic Research reveals that it might be best to apply for a mortgage when no one else is.
+A working paper from the National Bureau of Economic Research revealed that it might be best to apply for a mortgage when no one else is.

 The analysis, “The Time-Varying Price of Financial Intermediation in the Mortgage Market” (if you like light reading you should check it out), found that price changes on the secondary mortgage market aren’t fully passed on to consumers if volume is high.